samachillesx/linux-server-administration/docs/setup-guide.md

 * Backup configuration
 * Server verification

 > **Note:** Commands and configuration should be adapted to the specific Linux distribution and environment being used.
+Mine is Ubuntu/Debian.

 ---